Guiorgy/MosquittoWithHealthCheck/README.md

 ```

 **Note**: If you are on Windows, make sure that `docker-entrypoint.sh` and `check-health.sh` don't use the Carriage Return (`\r`) in there line endings, otherwise the build will fail.

-## Environment Variables

-- **HEALTHCHECK_PORT**

-  By default, a localhost listener on port `1880` is created to serve the healthcheck client.
-This can be overwritten by setting the `HEALTHCHECK_PORT` variable, for example:

-  - cli

-    ```bash
-    docker run --rm -it --env=HEALTHCHECK_PORT=1881 -d mosquitto-hc:2.0.18
-    ```

-  - compose.yaml

-    ```yaml
-    version: '3.8'
-    name: mosquitto
-    services:
-      mosquitto:
-        container_name: mosquitto
-        image: mosquitto-hc:latest
-        restart: unless-stopped
-        environment:
-          HEALTHCHECK_PORT: 1881
-        volumes:
-          - config:/mosquitto/config
-    ```